Charlie Schwam

 Charlie Schwam is a former NASCAR Grand National Series race car owner whose career spanned from 1955 to 1956.

 Summary

-As a true showman, he would paint his vehicles in a bright shade of purple and would have cartoon boars on the vehicle.
+As a true showman, he would paint his vehicles in a bright shade of purple and would have cartoon boars on the vehicles.
 As the owner of a Ford dealership; Schawn brought Ford vehicles into the NASCAR races that he was involved in.
 He would play a role in helping Ford vehicles become faster than the Chryslers and Chevrolets that dominated NASCAR during the mid-1950s.